PRESS RELEASE: Social Innovations Champions announced!

 Silulo Ulutho Technologies – Pioneering Technological Experience in the Emerging Communities

 The Buskaid String Academy of String Teaching and Performance (Soweto); Vula Mobile (National); Bright Kid Foundation: Early Childhood Development Centres (National); Waves for Change – Surf Therapy (National); The Khaya Lam (My Home) Land Reform Project (Parys); The Dare to Dream, Zip Zap Circus Trust (Cape Town).

 TRAC South Africa (National); Ray Mhlaba Skills Training Centre (Port Elizabeth); FunDza- Growing Communities of Readers and Writers in SA (National); Indoni Academy Training Programme (Cape Town); Steps Clubfoot Care (National, Botswana & Namibia).

 Umuzi, (Jeppestown); Autism Western Cape – Inclusion, Empowerment and Outreach (Western Cape); Hillcrest Aids Centre Trust – Woza Moya (Hillcrest); Thanda (Hibberdene).

-Viva Sexual Violence Prevention and Response Initiative (SAPRI) (Mamelodi); Community Keepers (Cape Flats); West Coast Youth Orchestra Skills Development (West Coast); Tshepang Educare Trust – Special Needs Programme for Pre-School Children (Bethlehem).
+Viva Sexual Violence Prevention and Response Initiative (SAPRI) (Mamelodi); Community Keepers (Cape Town area and Cape Winelands); West Coast Youth Orchestra Skills Development (West Coast); Tshepang Educare Trust – Special Needs Programme for Pre-School Children (Bethlehem).

 Community Safety: Court Watching Brief Unit; (Port Elizabeth); Solar Turtle (Mqanduli Village); TEARS Foundation (Johannesburg); The Wot-If?
 Trust (Diepsloot).